ugt5/singularity-features/README.md

-A website that contains all the functions of my script
+A website that contains all the functions of script